bepetersn/static-mail/README.md

 )
 ```

 Yuck.
-Let's try that again, but instead imagine an API that we want.
+Let's try that again, but instead imagine an API that we would actually like to use.

 ```python